WENATCHEE WILD HOCKEY BOOSTER CLUB - established 2021

 * Behavior unbecoming the name and reputation of the Booster Club

-The request for resignation of membership shall be provided the member in writing.
-After this notification, the member will be given an opportunity to appear before the Board.
+The request for resignation of membership shall be provided to the member in writing.
+After this notification, the members will be given an opportunity to appear before the Board.
 If, after the member has appeared before the Board, the Board still determines the membership shall be revoked, the member shall be ineligible to rejoin the Booster Club for a period of one year from the date of the revocation.
 At the conclusion of this period, the member may apply to join the Booster Club as a new member.
 In the event of member’s right to belong to the Booster Club is revoked for a second time, that member shall be permanently excluded from the Booster Club.

 3.06 Membership Conduct - In no way shall a member use the name of the Booster Club for personal gains.
 Members shall be expected to conduct themselves in a manner consistent with the purpose of the Booster Club as stated herein.